-Study and Drug Study Design and Sample Size and Study End Points Results Regimen Demographics Duration Moderate to Severe Pain Study HYD3002 DB, MC, PC, N=588 Primary: Primary: (abstract) RCT Weekly mean pain Mean (SD) "average pain over the last 24 hours" score at baseline in the placebo group 12 weeks intensity score was 7.4 (1.19) and 7.4 (1.13) in the hydrocodone ER group.
+Study and Drug Study Design Sample Size Deculto Regimen Demographics Duration End Points Results Moderate to Severe Pain Study HYD3002 DB, MC, PC, N=588 Primary: Primary: (abstract) RCT Weekly mean pain Mean (SD) "average pain over the last 24 hours" score at baseline in the placebo group 12 weeks intensity score was 7.4 (1.19) and 7.4 (1.13) in the hydrocodone ER group.
 Pre-randomization mean Hydrocodone ER Patients ≥18 calculated using scores for the placebo and hydrocodone ER groups were 2.8 (1.15) and 2.8 (1.16), tablets 20 to 120 years of age the daily "average respectively.
 At the end of the 12-week study period, LS mean scores increased to 4.23 mg QD with non- pain over the last (0.126) and 3.70 (0.128) for the placebo and hydrocodone ER groups respectively.
-LS malignant, non- 24 hours" scores mean (SD) difference was -0.53 (0.180) (95% CI, -0.882 to -0.178; P=0.0016).
-VS neuropathic for chronic low moderate to back pain at week Secondary: placebo severe low back 12 A statistically significant difference in favor of hydrocodone ER compared to placebo was Onicid naïvo pain for at least three months Cocondon seen between treatment groups for the proportion of patients with a ≥30% reduction in Opioid-naïve patients started at not adequately Secondary: Response to pain (P=0.0033) and a ≥50% reduction in pain (P=0.0225).
-Improvements in pain ≥30% and ≥50% were seen in 65% and 48% of the hydrocodone ER patients and 53% and 20 mg QD while controlled by treatment, sleep 39% of the placebo patients, respectively. opioid-experienced their stable disturbance MOS 39 % of the placebo patients, respectively. patients received incoming Sleep-R) at weeks MOS Sleep-R sleep disturbance subscale analysis showed that, by the end of the run-in 25% to 50% of their analgesic non- 4, 8, and 12, and period, the sleep disturbance subscale showed improvements in both treatment groups incoming opioid opioid or opioid PGIC at end of (from 44.72 at baseline to 51.48 at end of run in for placebo and 44.38 at baseline to total daily dose. (≤100 mg study, safety 50.33 at end of run-in for hydrocodone ER); however, there was no significant difference Doses were up- oxycodone between the two groups during the double-blind period. titrated every three equivalent) a contract of the contract of to five days until regimen and to The proportion of patients reporting "very much improved" or "much improved" on the stable or at the have PGIC rating scale was significantly higher (61%) in the hydrocodone ER treatment group maximum 120 mg demonstrated compared with the placebo group (49%) (P=0.0036).
+LS NC nalignant, non- for chronic low Thean (SD) uniference was -0.53 (0.160) (95% CI, -0.662 to -0.176, P=0.0016). v5 moderate to hack nain at week Secondary: placebo severe low back 12 A statistically significant difference in favor of hydrocodone FR compared to placebo was placebe pain for at least seen between treatment groups for the proportion of patients with a $\geq$ 30% reduction in Opioid-naïve three months Secondary: pain (P=0.0033) and a $\geq$ 50% reduction in pain (P=0.0225).
+Improvements in pain $\geq$ 30% patients started at not adequately Response to and ≥50% were seen in 65% and 48% of the hydrocodone ER patients and 53% and 20 mg QD while controlled by treatment, sleep 39% of the placebo patients, respectively. opioid-experienced their stable disturbance MOS patients received incoming Sleep-R) at weeks MOS Sleep-R sleep disturbance subscale analysis showed that, by the end of the run-in 25% to 50% of their analgesic non- 4, 8, and 12, and period, the sleep disturbance subscale showed improvements in both treatment groups incoming opioid PGIC at end of (from 44.72 at baseline to 51.48 at end of run in for placebo and 44.38 at baseline to total dally dose. (≤100 mg study, safety 50.33 at end of run-in for hydrocodone ER); however, there was no significant difference titrated every three equivalent) between the two groups during the double-billid period. to five days until regimen and to The proportion of patients reporting "very much improved" or "much improved" on the stable or at the have PGIC rating scale was significantly higher (61%) in the hydrocodone FR treatment group maximum 120 mg demonstrated compared with the placebo group (49%) (P=0.0036).
 QD. adequate analgesia and Treatment emergent adverse events that occurred at an incidence of ≥5% during the Oxycodone IR 5 to acceptable run-in period included: gastrointestinal disorders (nausea, vomiting, and constipation) 10 mg every four to tolerability with and nervous system disorders (dizziness, headache, and somnolence).
 Treatment six hours was hydrocodone emergent adverse events that occurred at an incidence of ≥5% during the double-blind allowed.
 ER treatment period included only gastrointestinal disorders (nausea and vomiting).
-The Treatment A during the run-in emergent adverse events that occurred more frequently in patients receiving A pre- period hydrocodone ER than in patients receiving placebo and those with a difference of ≥2% randomization included nausea, vomiting, and influenza. phase consisted of 1
+The Treatment A pro auring the run-in emergent adverse events that occurred more frequently in patients receiving A pie- period included nausea, vomiting, and influenza nhase consisted of Included haused, voltilling, and innuenza. phase consisted of 1 l l